Jinxhy/AppAIsecurity/README.md

 # Robustness of on-device Models: AdversarialAttack to Deep Learning Models on Android Apps
+Accepted to the 43rd International Conference on Software Engineering, Software Engineering in Practice Track
+## Introduction
 Deep learning has shown its power in many applications, including object detection in images, natural-language understanding, speech recognition.
 To make it more accessible to end-users, __many deep learning models are embedded in mobile apps__.